 If you have done any pickling, you know that you typically boil your brine prior to adding it and what you are pickling to the jars.
 In this case, the brine is not boiled.

-Any Pint sized glass canning jar with a tightly fitting cover and ring will do.
+- Any Pint sized glass canning jar with a tightly fitting cover and ring will do.
+If you are making a larger batch, either use a larger jar or additional pint size jars.

-Yes you can!
+- You can leave out the rose petals if you don’t care for floral flavors or if you are unable to find any.
 They won’t have quite the same flavor, but you can omit them if needed.

 What To Do With Pickled Strawberries